eCommerce models

 4. Wholesaling

-Wholesaling is the method of selling products in large quantities to retailers at a discount.
-This business model has become popular in e-commerce due to low startup costs, high turnover potential, and minimal marketing, and minimal handling time.
+Wholesale is the method of selling products in large quantities to retailers at a discount.
+This business model has become popular in e-commerce due to low startup costs, high turnover potential, minimal marketing, and minimal handling time.
 Wholesaling used to be mostly a B2B business practice.
 But thanks to the internet, anyone can offer wholesale as a C2B or B2C practice.
-Basically, if you purchase a product in bulk from a go-between who obtains it from the manufacturer, then you are involved in wholesale eCommerce.
+You are involved in wholesale eCommerce if you purchase a product in bulk from a go-between who obtains it from the manufacturer.

-The benefits of the wholesale eCommerce model include:
+The benefits of the wholesale eCommerce business model include

 • Since this model involves large quantities of products, it is only apparent that it will increase your order volumes.